Exploring Target Representations for Masked Autoencoders: Introduction

 The purpose of our work is to investigate \textit{whether a careful design of the teacher network for MKD matters}.
 Such exploration is nontrivial given that different teacher networks contain different knowledge we endued into the teacher network, which may induce diverse behaviors for the student networks.
-To this end, we compare four teacher networks with different computation pipelines, \ie, DINO~\cite{dino} for contrastive learning, MAE~\cite{mae} for masked autoencoding, DeiT~\cite{deit} for supervised learning, and DALL-E~\cite{dall-e} for autoregressive generation.
-To our surprise, although the behaviors of the teacher networks are very different, the distilled student networks share similar characters after several stages of masked knowledge distillation: \textbf{(i)} the performance variance between student networks distilled from different teachers rapidly decreases. \textbf{(ii)} the model weights and outputs across layers within the networks share similar properties.
+And the painstaking selection of the target representations in the field of MIM.
+To this end, we compare student networks distilled by four teacher networks with different computation pipelines, \ie, DINO~\cite{dino} for contrastive learning, MAE~\cite{mae} for masked autoencoding, DeiT~\cite{deit} for supervised learning, and DALL-E~\cite{dall-e} for autoregressive generation.
+Four teachers are all pre-trained on ImageNet-1K for a fair comparison.
+To our surprise, although the behaviors of the teacher networks are very different, the distilled student networks share similar characters after several stages of masked knowledge distillation: \textbf{(i)} the performance variance between student networks distilled from different teachers rapidly decreases. \textbf{(ii)} the model weights and output features across layers within the networks share similar properties.

-Such observations indicate that the design of target representation is not essential for learning good visual representations when pre-trained with multi-stage, \ie, \textit{teacher networks do not matter with multi-stage distillation.}.
-Exceptionally, we use a randomly initialized model as teacher to perform multi-stage masked knowledge distillation, and find that it performs as well as those initialized by pre-trained models with the exactly same settings!
+Such observations indicate that the design of target representation is not essential for learning good visual representations when pre-trained with multi-stage, \ie, \textit{teacher networks do not matter with multi-stage masked knowledge distillation.} Exceptionally, we use a randomly initialized model as teacher to perform multi-stage masked knowledge distillation, and find that it performs as well as those initialized by pre-trained models with the exact same settings!
 Using a \textit{random model} as teachers not only avoids an extra pre-training stage, but also alleviates the painstaking selection of the target representations.